leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 <img src="https://docs.google.com/drawings/d/1-mDHl_SZsvfXZC52cCcV8a2Qv33u9DQj-VO3H1vMr80/pub?w=960&amp;h=720" class="img-responsive" title="Drawing of reaact router topology" />

-_If you are wondering the way `react-router` builds the component tree is from inside and out using the `reduceRight` function_
+_If you are wondering the way `react-router` builds the component tree is from inside and out using the `reduceRight` function._

 If you take a close look at the above configuration you'll notice that either the `component` or `path` was omitted in one place or another.
 This allows for any number of components to be created as we decend a particular route.
 Some of the components that we create may serve as only handlers for location information and navigation events.